Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-11-22 20:10] Consultant unblock prompt and Pricing Form permissions
+  - Client: When a Property Consultant requests “Request Unit Unblock” from Deal Detail, the UI no longer asks for a block duration.
+Only an optional reason is collected and sent to POST /api/blocks/request-unblock, matching the backend unblock workflow.
+  - API: Secured POST /api/generate-document with authMiddleware so req.user.role is always populated, preventing “Forbidden: role undefined cannot generate pricing_form” errors for authenticated users.
+  - API: Relaxed deal status enforcement for Pricing Form generation — documentType='pricing_form' can now be generated for draft deals (deal_id is allowed without requiring status='approved'), while Reservation Form and Contract still require approved deals and any needed override.
+  - Files: client/src/deals/DealDetail.jsx, api/src/app.js.
 - [2025-11-22 19:30] Unit Unblock workflow via FM → TM and Deal Detail button wiring
   - API: Refactored api/src/blockManagement.js into a single, clean module and added an explicit unblock workflow:
     - POST /api/blocks/request-unblock records an unblock request for an active approved block (no direct unit change).